dstpierre/lcsk/readme.md

 =============================

 LCSK is a simple, lightweight live chat / live support ASP.NET C# app.
 It uses SignalR for the communication channel between the website visitors and the agent(s).
+No database are required.

 I just moved the project over to GitHub, it was previoulsy hosted on [CodePlex](http://livechatstarterkit.codeplex.com).